emrdan/pokemon-api/README.md

 How to use?

-- Rename vars.env to just ".env"
+- Rename vars.env to just ".env" (if you don't do this, the module won't find it)
 - Download the .postman_collection and import it with Postman
-- Same thing with .postman_environment
+- Do the same with .postman_environment
 - run npm start
 - Start using the requests provided through the postman collection